MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-analytics-pane.md

 >   Note: The **Analytics** pane only appears when you select a visual on the Power BI Desktop canvas.

-With the **Analytics** pane, you can create the following types of dynamic lines (not all lines are available for all visual types):
+With the **Analytics** pane, you can create the following types of dynamic reference lines (not all lines are available for all visual types):

 -   X-Axis constant line
 -   Y-Axis constant line